tapebrief

 Seth Sigman · Barclays

-Health and wellness category moderation in Q1: what is underlying business performance and impact of GLP-1 adoption?
-Is GLP-1 pricing pressure freeing up consumer spending in other categories?
+Asked about health and wellness category moderation, underlying business dynamics, GLP-1 impact and outlook, and whether GLP-1 pricing pressure is freeing up consumer spending in other categories

 Chuck Grom · Gordon Haskett